A Man's World? The Impact of a Male Dominated Environment on Female Leadership

 81 Pages Posted: 24 Jul 2018 Last revised: 3 Apr 2019

-Despite the significant growth in female labor force participation and educational attainment over the past decades, labor markets remain vertically and horizontally segregated.
-In this study, we explore whether male dominated environments, in and of themselves, adversely affect women's willingness to lead a team.
-We find that women randomly assigned to male majority teams are less willing to become team leaders than women assigned to female majority teams are.
-Analyses of potential mechanisms show that women in male majority teams are less confident in their relative performance, less influential and more swayed by others in the team discussions.
-They also (accurately) believe that they will receive less support from team members in the leadership election.
+Despite the significant growth in female labor force participation and educational attainment over the past decades, few women reach leadership positions.
+In this study, we explore whether male dominated environments, in and of themselves, adversely affect women´s willingness to lead a team.
+We find that women randomly assigned to male majority teams are less willing to become team leaders than women assigned to female majority teams.
+Analyses of potential mechanisms show that women in male majority teams are less confident in their relative performance, less influential, and more swayed by others in team discussions.
+They also (accurately) believe that they will receive less support from team members in a leadership election.
 Taken together, our results indicate that the absence of women in male dominated contexts may be a self-reinforcing process.

 Keywords: leadership, gender differences, experiment